New article: "About the C++ Core Guidelines"

 "In 2015 at CppCon, Bjarne Stroustrup announced the C++ Core Guidelines [CCG] in his opening keynote.
 These guidelines are a summary of best practices intended to overcome known traps and pitfalls of the C++ programming language.
 All the rules are grouped into several sections ranging from philosophy, interfaces and classes to performance and concurrency.
 The project is designed as an open source project, which should ensure that it will improve over time along with the language itself."

-I'd like to say a huge thank you to Peter Sommerlad (@PeterSommerlad) for his comments to the draft versions.
+I'd like to say a huge thank you to Peter Sommerlad (@PeterSommerlad) for his comments on the draft versions.

 Check out and enjoy issue 140.